Vin Scelsa: 2000s–2010s: Return to public radio, and satellite

 Scelsa announced that "Idiot's Delight" was moving to noncommercial WFUV/90.7 FM.
 He also briefly hosted an internet only radio show called "Live at Lunch" during 2000 and 2001 which he broadcast from his home or from a custom-built studio at J&R Music World.
 His WFUV program was one of the few to not be streamed on the internet initially, because Scelsa preferred to be free of the online regulations of the period which limited the programming of multiple tracks from an artist or album without special permission.

 In addition to the Saturday night WFUV broadcasts, Scelsa began hosting two additional hours of "Idiot's Delight" live on both Wednesday and Thursday afternoons for Sirius/XM Satellite Radio's "The Loft," (initially called Sirius Disorder).
 The four weekly hours of Sirius/XM shows are repeated early Friday mornings and on Sunday nights.

 On his March 28, 2015, WFUV show, Scelsa announced he would be retiring from radio.
 His last show on SiriusXM aired on April 30, 2015, and his final radio show aired on WFUV on May 2, 2015.

 Other projects

-Scelsa served as the music editor of Penthouse Magazine from 1988 to 1992 and was the co-creator of a musical series with the lengthy name In Their Own Words: A Bunch Of Songwriters Sittin' Around Singing at The Bottom Line in New York City.
-For several years in the mid-90s, Scelsa selected music for a Time-Life records music series called 'Grooves.'
-Many CDs in the series included a live performance from 'Idiots Delight,' and Scelsa wrote the liner notes.
+Scelsa served as the music editor of Penthouse magazine from 1988 to 1992.
+In 1994, he co-created a live musical series called "In Their Own Words: A Bunch Of Songwriters Sittin' Around Singing at The Bottom Line in New York City".
+The Bottom Line series yielded a number of live compilations on CD and albums of one-off pairings that occurred, such as Lou Reed with Kris Kristofferson, and Roger McGuinn with Pete Seeger.

+From 1994 to 1996, Scelsa also selected music and wrote the liner notes for Grooves, a 14-volume budget series of compilations from Time Life Music featuring adult alternative artists.
+Most of the Grooves CDs featured an exclusive track of a live performance from "Idiots Delight".

-Scelsa has also appeared on stage numerous times, most notably as Vladimir in the Luna Stage production of Waiting for Godot.
+Scelsa has appeared on stage numerous times, notably as Vladimir in the Luna Stage production of Waiting for Godot.

-Personal life

-In 2006 he underwent successful surgery for prostate cancer.
-On his WFUV show of September 16, 2006, he announced a schedule change which he attributed to his health problems.
-For a short time "Idiot's Delight" presented new programming only from 8 to 10 pm on Saturdays, with archived material (from both WFUV and his earlier programs) from 10 pm to midnight.

-Scelsa married his wife Freddie in 1970.
-The two met in high school.

-Scelsa has ended his radio programs since the late-70s WNEW-FM overnight shifts with the closing sound-clip from the movie "The Wizard of Oz", where Judy Garland in her role as Dorothy says "Oh Auntie Em, there's no place like home," and the orchestra breaks into the melody of "Over the Rainbow."